When considering a cruise many people feel overwhelmed trying to weigh up the pros and cons!

 Cruise ports are most likely to be cancelled because of the following reasons:

 - Political unrest

 - Overbooking of cruise ports

-You usually aren’t entitled to any compensation if your itinerary changes although some travel insurance will provide ‘missed port’ cover.
+You usually aren’t entitled to any compensation if your itinerary changes, although some travel insurance will provide ‘missed port’ cover.

-Con – Limited Time in Ports
+On Cruises You’ll Have Limited Time in Ports

 One of the biggest negatives I see of cruising is that your shore excursions are normally quite short and almost rarely include onshore nightlife.